-South Dakota, although it still has one dry county, is up to date with its alcohol laws in that you can buy beer, wine, and liquor any day of the week with an option for delivery.
+Although South Dakota still has one dry county, it is up to date with its alcohol laws in that you can buy beer, wine, and liquor any day of the week with an option for delivery.

 Drinking laws in South Dakota

 The drinking laws in South Dakota are designed to protect the public.
-Driving while under the influence is illegal, growlers are banned and unavailable, and open containers are illegal in the driver and passenger areas of civilian vehicles.
+Driving while under the influence is illegal, growlers are banned and unavailable, and open containers are illegal in civilian vehicles’ driver and passenger areas.

 Growlers being unavailable hurts the local craft brewery scene in South Dakota, but these laws might change soon if alcohol delivery and seven-days-a-week sales are any precedents.